-Visits of U.S. officials can serve as another visible indicator of the U.S. commitment to allied security and are valued by allies.
-For example, Secretary of Defense Austin's 2022 visit to Latvia, the first visit of a Secretary of Defense to Latvia since 1995, was interpreted in this light.197 The United States also ought to continue hosting allied visits to U.S. nuclear facilities and bases.
+&lt;sup>196 For example, in 2015, the U.S. Army organized a military vehicle tour through countries of Eastern and Central Europe.
+The tour was a success, and many citizens came out in support of the U.S. military.
+See for example Daisy Sindelar, "U.S. Convoy: In Czech Republic, Real-Life Supporters Outnumber Virtual Opponents," Radio Free Europe/Radio Liberty, March to Latvia, the first visit of a Secretary of Defense to Latvia since 1995, was interpreted in this light.
+The United States also ought to continue hosting allied visits to U.S. nuclear facilities and bases.
 Such visits would contribute to the development and expansion of nuclear policy expertise among allies.

 The United States can expand strategic dialogues, particularly with countries like Poland and the Baltics.
-The purpose would be to better equip their governments "to communicate that the United States is operating its nuclear weapons ethically and responsibly," as Beatrice Heuser pointed out.198 According to Bruno Tertrais, "The United States is not doing bad regarding extended deterrence overall, but events like the way it withdrew from Afghanistan and failed to enforce its red line in Syria impact
+The purpose would be to better equip their governments "to communicate that the United States is operating its nuclear weapons ethically and responsibly," as Beatrice Heuser pointed out.
+According to Bruno Tertrais, "The United States is not doing bad regarding extended deterrence overall, but events like the way it withdrew from Afghanistan and failed to enforce its red line in Syria impact U.S. credibility."
+U.S. credibility is a critical component of allied assurance that must be preserved.